XRPLF/xrpl-dev-portal/content/tutorials/quickstart/create-trustline-send-currency.md

 ```

-Autofill the default values for the transaction.
+Auto-fill the default values for the transaction.

 ```